Creatine and depression?

 The problem is that these treatments have their limits:

-• Approximately one third of patients do not respond to conventional treatments.
+- Approximately one third of patients do not respond to conventional treatments.
 This is known as resistant depression.

 That's when you think you might need to look for other solutions.
 And what if the answer was to be found in a food supplement well-known to sportsmen and women?
-I'm talking, of course, about creatine.
+We're talking, of course, about creatine.
 Intrigued?
 We'll take a closer look in the next section.

-But wait, it gets even more exciting!
 Studies on our friends the mice (yes, they can be depressed too, poor things) have shown impressive results.

 What happens when you give creatine to these depressed little creatures?
 They get a new lease on life!
 They swim longer in forced swim tests (a classic test to assess depression in rodents - don't worry, we don't drown them) and seem more motivated.
 It's as if we've given them a boost!

 Other studies followed, with similar results.
-We've even seen positive effects in depressed teenagers who didn't respond well to conventional treatments.
-It's as if creatine gave antidepressants a boost, making them more effective.
+Sometimes even with results that leave you dreaming, just imagine, we've even seen positive effects in depressed teenagers who didn't respond well to conventional treatments.Â

-• A faster improvement in mood
+- A faster improvement in mood

-• A better response to antidepressants
+- A better response to antidepressants

-• Fewer side-effects than antidepressants alone
+- Fewer side-effects than antidepressants alone

 Generally, the study protocol looks like this:

-• A loading phase with a higher dose for a few days
+- A loading phase with a higher dose for a few days

-• Then a maintenance phase with a lower dose over several weeks
+- Then a maintenance phase with a lower dose over several weeks

 You can also take a daily dose of 3 to 5 grams of creatine for a month to gradually saturate your muscles and brain with phosphocreatine (creatine must be taken daily).